dgaydukov/cert-aws/README.md

 * Try maximum automate site-to-site vpn cloudformation template (try to extract somehow all IP addresses and PSK secret string and put it into ec2 userdata for VpnServer)
 * Try some other vpn server in on-premise site of site-to-site vpn
 * Install ec2 with openswan and use it as personal vpn server
+* Try Athena & Aws Glue tutorials
+* aws config CF template (check that ec2 is of specific type and alert when type has been changed)
+* Kinesis firehose real example (with cf template)
+* connect 2 vpc with privatelink (access ec2 from one vpc from another)